MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TransportRule.md

 ```

 ### -SCLOver
-**Note**: This parameter is functional only in on-premises Exchange.
-This condition doesn't work in the cloud-based service.
+This parameter is functional in on-premises Exchange as well as in Exchange Online.

 This parameter specifies a condition or part of a condition for the rule.
 The name of the corresponding exception parameter starts with ExceptIf.